Inbibo/adonisfx_docs/docs/maya/sensors.md

 ## AdnSensorPosition

 AdnSensorPosition is the sensor for computing meaningful output values representing the velocity or acceleration of a transform node.
 The values of velocity and acceleration can then be remapped to produce desirable activation values to drive the simulation of an AdonisFX deformer.
-This sensor has to work in combination with an AdnLocatorPosition both for setup and visualisation.
+This sensor has to work in combination with an AdnLocatorPosition both for setup and visualization.
 An example use case for this sensor would be applying it to the wrist connection of an arm outputting velocities while swinging.

 ### How To Use

-An AdnSensorPosition will be in charge of feeding, after remapping, activation (or other) values into AdonisFX deformers for driving the simulation and the AdnLocatorPosition for visualisation purposes.
+An AdnSensorPosition will be in charge of feeding, after remapping, activation (or other) values into AdonisFX deformers for driving the simulation and the AdnLocatorPosition for visualization purposes.
 The value of the sensor can be used, for example, to drive the activation of a muscle simulating contraction to increase its stiffness.
 Find more information for connecting the sensor to the deformer in sections below.

 <figure markdown>
   ![AdnSensorPosition velocity display on AdnLocatorPosition within a scene](images/adn_sensor_position.png)